House of Representatives of the Philippines: Most populous legislative districts

 Currently the district with the lowest population is the lone district of Batanes, with only 18,831 inhabitants in 2020.
-The most populous congressional district, the 1st District of Rizal, has around 69 times more inhabitants.
+The most populous congressional district, the first district of Rizal, has around 69 times more inhabitants.
 Data below reflect the district boundaries for the 2019 elections, and the population counts from the 2020 census.

 Underrepresentation

 Because of the lack of a nationwide reapportionment after the publication of every census since the Constitution was promulgated in 1987, faster-growing provinces and cities have become severely underrepresented.
 Each legislative district is ideally supposed to encompass a population of 250,000.

 Powers

-The House of Representatives is modeled after the United States House of Representatives; the two chambers of Congress have roughly equal powers, and every bill or resolution that has to go through both houses needs the consent of both chambers before being passed for the president's signature.
+The Philippine House of Representatives is modeled after the United States House of Representatives; the two chambers of Congress have roughly equal powers, and every bill or resolution that has to go through both houses needs the consent of both chambers before being passed for the president's signature.
 Once a bill is defeated in the House of Representatives, it is lost.
-Once a bill is approved by the House of Representatives on third reading, the bill is passed to the Senate, unless an identical bill has also been passed by the lower house.
+Once a bill is approved by the House of Representatives on third reading, the bill is passed to the Senate, unless an exact identical bill has also been passed by the upper house.
 When a counterpart bill in the Senate is different from the one passed by the House of Representatives, either a bicameral conference committee is created consisting of members from both chambers of Congress to reconcile the differences, or either chamber may instead approve the other chamber's version.

 Just like most lower houses, franchise and money bills originate in the House of Representatives, but the Senate may still propose or concur with amendments, same with bills of local application and private bills.
 The House of Representatives has the sole power to initiate impeachment proceedings, and may impeach an official by a vote of one-third of its members.
 Once an official is impeached, the Senate tries that official.